scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    Noise after warmup.
    :label:`ad7124noise`

-Typical noise under these conditions is about 565nVRMS - on par with the datasheet noise specification.
+Typical noise under these conditions is about 565nVRMS - on par with the datasheet [4]_  noise specification.

 Expressing ADC Noise as a Density
 ---------------------------------

 Any part used when building a signal acquisition system will contaminate the original signal with additive noise.
 Amplifier and sensor manufacturers will include noise as a data sheet specification.
 Amplifier noise is directly specified in nV/:math:`\sqrt{Hz}`.
 Sensor noise is specified in terms of the input quantity, but can be converted to nV/:math:`\sqrt{Hz}`.
 For example, the ADXL1001 accelerometer has a +/-100g input range, and an output noise of 30 µg/:math:`\sqrt{Hz}`.
 The output can be expressed in nV/:math:`\sqrt{Hz}` by multiplying by the slope of the sensor - 20mV/g (or 20,000,000nV/g), for an output noise of 600nV/:math:`\sqrt{Hz}`.

-ADC datasheets typically do not include a noise densitcy specification, but expressing the ADC's noise as a density allows it to be directly compared to the noise at the output of the last element in the analog signal chain, which may be an ADC driver stage, a gain stage, and the sensor itself.
+ADC datasheets typically do not include a noise density specification, but expressing the ADC's noise as a density allows it to be directly compared to the noise at the output of the last element in the analog signal chain, which may be an ADC driver stage, a gain stage, and the sensor itself.

 An ADC’s internal noise will necessarily appear somewhere between DC and half the sample rate.
 Ideally this noise is flat, or at least predictably shaped.
 In fact, since the ADC’s total noise is spread out across a known bandwidth, it can be converted to a noise density that can be directly compared to other elements in the signal chain.
 Precision converters typically have total noise given directly, in volts RMS: